-2.3.1 Scale Based Cutting Authorities
+2.3.1.
+Scale Based Cutting Authorities

-- Unless otherwise stated, the scale-based cutting authority sampling error objective is 15.0% at 2 SE based on the total stand net merchantable volume prior to any partial harvest reductions.

-- Single Stem the options are:

-- i.
-100% cruise of the cut trees,

-- ii.
-Achieve at least a 15.0% sampling error on the cut trees at 2 SE using variable radius plots, or - iii.
+- 1. Unless otherwise stated, the scale-based cutting authority sampling error objective is 15.0% at 2 SE based on the total stand net merchantable volume prior to any percent reductions. - 2.
+Single Stem the options are: - a.
+100% cruise of the cut trees, - b.
+Achieve at least a 15.0% sampling error on the cut trees at 2 SE using variable radius plots, or - c.
 Sample using at least 2 variable radius measure plots/ha and at least 2.0 cut trees/plot.